-Gastric ulcers in patients with achlorhydria are malignant until proven otherwise.
+Gastric ulcers in patients with [glossary term:] achlorhydria are malignant until proven otherwise.

 Debulking is surgical removal of as much macroscopic tumor as possible in the abdomen.
 The principle behind debulking is to reduce the size of the largest residual tumor to less than 2.0 cm in greatest dimension so that the patient's total tumor mass is minimal.
 The effectiveness of postoperative adjuvant radiation and chemotherapy is increased when the tumor burden is smallest.
 Also called: tumor reduction surgery, cytoreductive surgery.

 Record circumferential lesion (entire circumference) of the esophagus as 998 in the field "Size of Tumor."

 Record 998 in "Size of Tumor" field if involvement of stomach is described as 3/4 or more of stomach, diffuse, linitis plastica, or widespread.

 Use TX if the primary tumor was excised at another facility and no information about tumor size is available.